bencher run CLI Subcommand

 --quiet

-Optional: Quite mode, only output the final Report JSON.
+Optional: Quite mode, only output the final Report.
+Use the --format option to change the output format.

 --github-actions <GITHUB_TOKEN>